Prime International College Workplace Anti-violence, Harassment and Sexual Harassment Policy

 Confront the harasser personally or in writing pointing out the unwelcome behaviour and requesting that it stop; or

-Discuss the situation with the harasser’s supervisor, your supervisor or any other supervisor other than your own.
+Discuss the situation with the harasser’s instructor, your instructor or any other instructor other than your own.

-Any employee who feels discriminated against or harassed can and should, in all confidence and without fear of reprisal, personally report the facts directly to your supervisor or manager, or to another member of management if the complaint relates to your supervisor or manager.
+Any student who feels discriminated against or harassed can and should, in all confidence and without fear of reprisal, personally report the facts directly to your instructor or school administrator, or to another member of management if the complaint relates to your instructor or administrator.

 If you believe you have been personally harassed, you may make a written complaint.
-The written complaint must be delivered to (Company Representative/Job Title).
+The written complaint must be delivered to (College Representative/Job Title).
 Your complaint should include:

 The approximate date and time of each incident you wish to report;